Lata Mangeshkar Turns 90: We Bet These Lesser-known Facts About Her Will Leave You Surprised!

 Every time, you listen to 'Meri Awaaz Hi Pehchaan Hain,' it leaves you with goosebumps.
 Such is the charm of that song even after so many years!
 And the credit goes to Lata Mangeshkar.
 Popularly known as the 'Nightingale of India', she has lent her voice to over a thousand Hindi films and many regional and foreign languages as well.

-Her real name is Hema and she is the eldest child of the Mangeshkar family.
-She began her singing career in 1942 and soon made her way to the Guinness World Records List as the 'most recorded artiste in the history of playback singing.
+Her real name is Hema, and she is the eldest child of the Mangeshkar family.
+She began her singing career in 1942 and soon made her way to the Guinness World Records List as the 'most recorded artiste in the history of playback singing'.

 As the legendary singer celebrates her 90th birthday today, we bring you some interesting facts about her which will leave you amazed.